frovedis/frovedis/doc/manual/python/ml/kmeans.md

 # NAME

-KMeans is a clustering algorithm commonly used in EDA (exploratory data analysis).
+KMeans- is a clustering algorithm commonly used in EDA (exploratory data analysis).

 # SYNOPSIS